ArJoy605/Documentation/creating_a_pxe_server_with_multiple_OS.md

 - **Client RAM**: Some OSes (e.g., Oracle Linux 9) may require more RAM (4 GB recommended) for GUI installation.
 - **TFTP Load**: Serving multiple kernel and initrd files increases TFTP load; ensure the server’s performance is adequate.
 - **Menu Customization**: Enhance the PXE menu with `menu.c32` or `vesamenu.c32` for better visuals or add submenus for organization if supporting many OSes.

-### If Issues Persist

-If you encounter issues (e.g., missing `pxelinux.0` or boot failures), share:

-- Output of `find /usr -name pxelinux.0` and `rpm -ql syslinux-tftpboot`.
-- Logs from `journalctl -u dhcpd -f`, `journalctl -u tftp.socket -f`, or `journalctl -u httpd -f`.
-- Any client boot error messages.

-This setup should allow your PXE server to offer multiple OSes for client installation.
-Let me know if you need help with specific OSes or further troubleshooting!